chaos-genius/chaosgenius-docs/docs/Troubleshooting/adding_kpi/datasets.md

 <p></p>

-If you're data set is large (exceeding 10M rows), please use aggregated views to add KPI's.
-Currently Chaos Genius does not provide support for such large datasets.
+If you're data set is large (exceeding 10M rows of data in the last 30 days), likely you will face issues while creating KPIs.
+In such cases, we recommend creating an aggregated table/view by aggregating your data by over the time column.
+This significantly improves the analytics performance and reduces compute requirements.